Chapter 19 : Cramped

-TOP TEN REASONS WHY I AM IN A BAD/GRUMPY/SLIGHTLY HOMICIDAL MOOD TODAY:
+TOP TEN REASONS WHY I AM IN A BAD/GRUMPY/SOMEWHAT HOMICIDAL MOOD TODAY:

-4. Fred and I have been assigned to work together on a Charms project.
-So far, we haven't gotten anything done.
-The first time I suggested we started working on it, Fred brushed me aside and muttered some excuse involving the words 'pet squirrel' and 'bubble bath'.
-The second time I mentioned it, he ignored me and made a comment about the length (or rather, shortness) of Missy Omara's skirt.
-The third (and last) time I tried asking, Fred simply looked me dead in the eyes and started to laugh.
+4. Fred and I had been assigned to work together on a Charms project and, because of his chronic laziness and refusal to work, we still hadn't gotten anything done.
+The first time I suggested we get started, Fred had waved me aside and muttered some lame excuse involving the words 'pet squirrel' and 'bubble bath.'
+The second time I mentioned it, he responded with an irrelevant comment about the length (or rather, lack thereof) of Hufflepuff Missy OMaras skirt that day.
+The third and last time I tried asking, Fred simply looked me dead in the eyes and started to laugh.

-5. I currently have a zit on my forehead the size of Potter's ego.
+5. I had a zit on my forehead that was currently the size of Potter's ego.

-8. Dom, Potter and Fred will not stop badgering me to visit Aidan.
-And every time I refuse, they all give each other these 'looks' that are supposed to me significant or meaningful or something.
-It's bloody annoying.
-I mean, it's not like I don't want to visit Aidan.
-It's just...
-I don't have enough time!
+8. Dom, Potter and Fred would not stop badgering me to visit Aidan.
+And every time I refused, they would just give each other these 'looks' that were supposed to be meaningful and discreet but only managed to really bloody annoy me.

-9. No matter how much I try and squash it down, I can still feel It, rising up in my stomach, clenching my throat...
-I can't escape.
-It's there, wherever I go, like a second skin I can't get rid of.
-Sometimes, when I'm busy doing homework or talking to Dom, I can swear that it's gone.
-But when my distraction leaves, It comes back, stronger and worse than before.
+9. No matter how much I tried to squash it down, I could still feel It, rising in my stomach and clenching at my throat whenever I thought of Aidan and the accident.
+I couldn't escape.
+It was always there, wherever I went, like a second skin that wouldn't peel off.
+Sometimes, when I'd be busy doing homework or talking to Dom, I could swear it was gone.
+But then my distraction would leave and It would come back again, stronger than ever before.

-Something has happened.
-Something that I thought would never, not in a million years, transpire.
-Something that not even McGonagall belly-dancing can top:
+Something had happened.
+Something that I thought would never, not in a million years, occur.
+Something that topped flying pigs and frozen infernos:

-I've started to feel bad for Evilyn Stanford.
+I'd started to feel bad for Evelyn Stanford.